GoogleCloudPlatform/microservices-demo/.github/release-cluster/README.md

 This directory contains extra deploy manifests for configuring a domain name/static IP to point to an Online Boutique deployment running in GKE and for setting up Cloud Armor.

+_Note: before moving forward, the OnlineBoutique apps should already be deployed [on the online-boutique-release GKE cluster](../../hack#10-deploy-releasekubernetes-manifestsyaml-to-our-online-boutique-release-gke-cluster)._

 Create the static public IP address:
 ```
 STATIC_IP_NAME=online-boutique-ip # name hard-coded in: frontend-ingress.yaml